 9. Siege of Leningrad (September of 1941 to January of 1942)

 Based on city records, in December of 1941 52,000 people died due to a lack of food and exposure to the cold, while many more may have died unaccounted for.
-By the end of 1942, the Leningrad had less than a million in population.
-Those who didn’t die, fled the city against the city’s authorities.
-From the accounts of the siege, lack of food caused residents to start eating dogs, bread mixed with sawdust, wallpaper paste, cats, and even stories emerged of cannibalism of dead bodies.
+By the end of 1942, Leningrad had fewer than one million residents.
+Those who remained in the city were starving.
 The siege ended when the Germans withdrew westward, as the Red Army winter offensive forcefully drove them from Leningrad, ending the siege on January 27th 1944.
 Since Leningrad was never surrendered, Soviet Authorities awarded its people the Order of Lenin, to pay tribute to their endurance in the harrowing siege.
-‘Leningrad/Attack on Leningrad’, a 2009 Movie starring Mira Sorvino, retells the events of the Siege of Leningrad.

 8. Battle of the Atlantic (September of 1939 to May of 1945)

 When the U.S. Navy fleet at Pearl Harbor was attacked by the Japanese on the 7th of December in 1941, the United States entered the war.
-But the US was unprepared for the U-Boat menace which sunk hundreds of Allied ships, along the Eastern US.
+But the US was unprepared for the U-Boat menace which sunk hundreds of Allied ships along the Eastern US.
 Before the destroyer escorts were available the US Navy relied on escort ships which were inadequate.
-Consequently 1942, was the worst year for the Allies, as over 1000 Allied ships were sunk by German U-boats and aircraft in the Atlantic, and off the East Coast of the US.
-But when the escort destroyer ships entered the Battle of the Atlantic in 1943 January, they proved deadly to the German U-boats all over the Atlantic.
+Consequently, 1942 was the worst year for the Allies, as over 1000 Allied ships were sunk by German U-boats and aircraft in the Atlantic, and off the East Coast of the US.
+But when the escort destroyer ships entered the Battle of the Atlantic in January 1943, they proved deadly to the German U-boats all over the Atlantic.
 Due to their technological sophistication like radar which enabled them detect the U-boats on surface, submerged, or day or night despite the weather conditions.
 By May the tide had turned against the Germans in the Battle of the Atlantic, as more U-Boats were sunk than Allied merchant vessels.
 On June 4th 1944 the Allies made huge strides to victory by capturing U-505 German submarine.
-It had the Enigma code machine and books, which allowed the Allies, to crack German codes and improve their tactics significantly against the U-boats.
+It had the Enigma code machine and books, which allowed the Allies to crack German codes and improve their tactics significantly against the U-boats.
 Eventually the Germans surrendered in May 1945.
 From 1939 to 1945, 2700 Allied merchant ships had been lost to German attacks, and 1000 of those were to the U-Boats alone.
 Over 130,000 Allied sailors lost their lives in the Battle of the Atlantic.
 Though the Allied losses were many, they would have been worse and more, had the destroyer escorts not joined the battle, thereby reducing the successes of German U-boats.
 Of the 1100 German submarines produced for the war, 800 were lost to the Allies assault, and 28,000 of 40,000 U-boat sailors were killed, mostly by destroyer escorts.
-The Battle of the Atlantic has been immortalized in documentaries, TV series, and the 1953 film ‘The Cruel Sea.’

 7. Battle of Britain (July of 1940 to October of 1940)

 From July 10th until October 31st of 1940, the Battle of Britain was an air battle fought between the Germans and the British.
-It pitted the Royal Air Force (RAF) led by Air Chief Marshal Hugh Dowding who sought to defend Britain, against the numerically superior three fleets of the Luftwaffe, the German Air Force commanded by Nazi military leader Hermaan Goring.
+It pitted the Royal Air Force (RAF) against the numerically superior three fleets of the Luftwaffe, the German Air Force.
 The Battle of Britain was the first major military campaign in history fought entirely in the air.
-In 1940, the Germans had the largest and most superior air force in Europe, and desired to use it to destroy the British air force, and gain air superiority over Southern Britain, and the English Channel.
-The battle began when three Luftwaffe fleets attacked South-East England, Western half of England, and Northern Britain, mostly where the RAF were stationed, as well as radar installations and airfields.
+In 1940, the Germans had the largest and most superior air force in Europe, and desired to use it to destroy the British air force, and gain air superiority over Southern Britain and the English Channel.
+The battle began when three Luftwaffe fleets attacked South-East England, the Western half of England, and Northern Britain, mostly where the RAF were stationed, as well as radar installations and airfields.
 Hitler aimed to use the Battle of Britain as lead up to invade Britain.
 Luftwaffe had 1350 bombers and 1200 fighters, marshaled to attack Britain.
 In spite of their superiority, Luftwaffe bombers incurred heavy losses to inferior RAF spitfires and hurricanes fighters.

 6. Operation Barbarossa (June to December of 1941)